 America is a nation built on immigration.
 As a country that prides itself on education, entrepreneurship and innovation it has long welcomed the energy brought by new citizens.
-With all that the USA gives with citizenship it receives back in multiples.
+With all that the US gives with citizenship it receives back in multiples from it’s US Immigrants.
 Here are some stories of immigrants who arrived and shared in the dream that is the USA.

 Shahid Khan, Pakistan

 When Khan arrived from Pakistan, he worked as a dishwasher while schooling at the University of Illinois.
 He now owns one of the largest private companies in the US Flex-N-Gate, the Premier League soccer club Fulham and the NFL’s Jacksonville Jaguars.
 With an estimated net worth of $ 3.8 billion, he is the wealthiest American of Pakistani origin and arguably one of the richest individuals in the world.
 He encourages people from his native home to buy citizenship in order to access the various opportunities in the US.